VET - Course in Epilepsy Management (11106NAT) - 1

 Who is this course for?

-This course is for health and community support workers, childcare and schools and the aged care sector.
-It is relevant for anyone who supports an individual living with intellectual disability and epilepsy and is required to administer emergency medication for the management of seizures.
+This course is primarily for health care professionals and community support workers wanting more in-depth knowledge about epilepsy.
+It is relevant for anyone who supports an adult living with intellectual disability and epilepsy and is required to administer emergency medication for the management of seizures.

 Is anything required before I start?